Counts of galaxy clusters as cosmological probes: the impact of baryonic physics: Introduction

 We adopt a fiducial cosmological model based on a flat $\Lambda$CDM Universe with a matter density parameter of $\Omega_{\rm m}=0.258$, a baryon density parameter of $\Omega_{\rm b}=0.044$, a dimensionless Hubble parameter $h=0.735$ (in units of $100 \,{\rm km}\,{\rm s}^{-1} {\rm Mpc}^{-1}$), a linear rms mass fluctuation within $8\,h^{-1}$ Mpc of $\sigma_{8}=0.773$ and a scalar spectral index $n_{s}=0.954$.
-We use the transfer function of \citet{ehu} to compute the linear matter power spectrum.
-Cluster and halo masses are defined within spherical overdensities of $\Delta=500$ times the critical density of the Universe.
-The halo mass funcion is calculated using the fitting formulae of \citet{tinker}.
+We use the transfer function of \cite{ehu} to compute the linear matter power spectrum.
+The halo mass function is calculated using the fitting formulae of \cite{tinker}.
+Logarithms are always taken after measuring the mass in units of $h^{-1} M_\odot$.